-Decades of a failed global war on drugs has had a devastating effect on our communities.
-The criminalization of drug use has led to an epidemic of infectious disease and overdoses, and has needlessly cost countless lives in Canada.
-We believe that in the interest of health and human rights, criminalization must be replaced with evidence-based policies that uphold human rights and protect public health.
-Pivot’s health and drug policy campaign works with people who use drugs to make changes that will meet their most pressing needs, including timely access to a range of harm reduction, drug substitution, and addiction treatment options in their own communities.
+A failed global war on drugs has had a devastating effect on our communities.
+The criminalization of drug use has led to an epidemic of infectious disease and overdoses, and has needlessly cost countless lives across Canada.
+It is an approach that creates and perpetuates inequality, discrimination, and stigma.
+Pivot works with people who use drugs to make changes that will meet their most pressing needs, including timely access to a range of harm reduction, drug substitution, and addiction treatment options in their own communities.
 We are also working toward a new, evidence-based approach to drug policy that promotes health and human rights.

 By signing up here you have consent to receiving newsletters and emails containing campaign updates, our cases, and how you can get involved.
 You can withdraw your consent at any time.